The Secret to Growing Better Carrots

 Fresh garden carrots taste so much better than those purchased in the store!
 Carrots are easy to grow in northern climates and require little maintenance.
 Growing carrots in your backyard vegetable garden is easy to do and so rewarding!

 There are 4 different main varieties of carrots differing mainly in the shape they grow in.
 The Imperator is the longest and slenderest with a pointed tip of the carrot.
 The Nantes are a similar size from top to bottom and have a slightly rounded tip.
 The Danvers is wider at the top, similar in length to the Nantes and has a pointed tip.
 The Chantenay is the shortest and widest variety with almost a rounded shape to it.
 Carrots come in many colours, not just the standard orange.
 My personal favourite carrot variety to grow is the Nantes.

 Carrots grow best in loose, sandy, well drained soil that is free from rocks and debris.
 Carrots will benefit from adding compost or coffee grounds to the soil prior to planting them.
 Till or dig your garden soil to a 12 inch depth to make sure it is loose.

 How to Plant Carrot Seeds

 You can sow your carrots up to 3 weeks before the last frost,, once your garden soil is workable.
-In the zone 3 climate of Alberta where I am, this means planting at the very end of April or beginning of May.
+Gardening in Calgary, Alberta, in the zone 3 climate where I am, this means planting at the very end of April or beginning of May.
 Planting this early is sooner than I thought your were able to in my beginning gardening years, but since I have been planting carrots the end of April (April 29th this year), I have been getting so much larger carrots!
 The carrot seeds don't seem to germinate until they can withstand the cold and I have lost very few to the snow that has covered them.